 Unlocking your Social Licence – Improving How We Engage Casey Macaulay, RPF, Association of BC Forest Professionals

 “Where does trust come from?
 Trust is between people first.
 If people trust you, they may or may not choose to trust your organization too.
 Agreements are made by people and people have long memories.
 You can do everything legally correctly and still fail to gain trust.
 The effort to regain trust is far more difficult than establishing it in the first place.”

 Forestry has historically been a profession dominated by men.

 But if the 2018 BCCFA event is any indicator, there is a new trend building.

 The conference drew a strong, very engaged cohort of great women.

 Session 5 Wildfire – Science, Risks and Management Panel

 Brian McNaughton, BC Federation of Woodlot Association, General Manager

 “We must better govern our use of fire, and work on fire mitigation.
-Increase forest health.
-Rethink our management paradigm.
-Get deciduous trees back in the forests!”
-He shared his first-hand experience as an evacuee from the 2017 fires in the Cariboo.
+We must increase forest health and rethink our management paradigm.
+We need to get deciduous trees back in the forests!”
+Brian shared his first-hand experience as an evacuee from the 2017 fires in the Cariboo.

 Wildfires of 2017 cannot be another “wake-up call”.
 BC’s forests and communities are not resilient to wildfire and climate change.
 Transformative change is urgently needed.
 Surface fires + fire exclusion + fuel buildup = reduced resilience.
 State of emergency is the new reality.
 BUT these events are not beyond our control.
 We can effectively engage in fuel management.
 “We need to manage fuels as a form of adaptation.”